SIMEXP/lab-documentation/source/tutorials/unix_intro.rst

 Questions ?
 :::::::::::

-If you have any issues using compute canada, don’t hesitate to ask your questions on the SIMEXP lab slack in #shell channel!
+If you have any issues using the UNIX command line, don’t hesitate to ask your questions on the SIMEXP lab slack in #shell channel!